Privacy Statement for ASHA

 California law requires that ASHA indicate whether it honors "Do Not Track" settings in your browser concerning targeted advertising.
 Do Not Track is a standard that is currently under development.
 As it is not yet finalized, ASHA adheres to the standards set out in this Privacy Statement and does not monitor or follow any Do Not Track browser requests.

-If a user's personally identifiable information changes or if a user no longer desires our services, we will endeavor to provide a way to correct or update personal data provided to us by that user.
+If a user's personal data changes or if a user no longer desires our services, we will endeavor to provide a way to correct or update personal data provided to us by that user.
 This can usually be done from our My Account page or by contacting our Action Center at 800-498-2071.
 Some information, such as a user's name change, must be changed by calling the Action Center at 800-498-2071.

 Choice and Opt-out